 The Best Hot Spot Spray for Dogs

 If your pup is suffering from hot spots, consider using an anti-itch dog that treats skin irritations and infections.
-There are a variety of hot sprays available, but one of the best in the game is a Hot Spot Itch Relief Spray for Dogs.
+There are a variety of hot sprays available, but one of the best in the game is an Itch Relief Spray for Dogs.

 This is a clinical care hot spot spray formulated for soothing and healing hot spots.
 It contains our active natural ingredient for wound and hot spot care to reduce inflammation and itching.
 The spray is easy to use and can be applied directly to the affected area up to three times daily.
 Additionally, it is safe for puppies and newborns as young as six weeks old.